-SWIRL (Sessions With Interdisciplinary Research Linkages) themes are used to curate your experience at Fall Meeting.
-Themes will expand scientific horizons by helping attendees make new connections and discuss new developments in related fields of Earth and space science.
+SWIRL (Sessions With Interdisciplinary Research Linkages) themes are used to curate your experience at AGU Fall Meeting.
+These themes expand scientific horizons by helping attendees make new connections and discuss new developments in related fields of Earth and space science.
 SWIRL themes reveal interdisciplinary solutions through the sharing of research, discoveries, and approaches across disciplines.
-After the 2018 session proposal submission deadline, the Fall Meeting Program Committee will review all session proposals and add or remove SWIRL Themes based on emerging topics.

 -Denis-Didier Rousseau, AGU Fall Meeting Program Committee Chair